cmakelib/cmakelib/README.md

 ### API

-Library consist of two main parts

-- **cmake-lib - dependency tracking (this repository)**
-- cmakelib components - Components represents optional functionality which can be managed by `cmakelib`.

 The library core is a function

 	CMLIB_DEPENDENCY

 Which can track/cache various number of dependencies.

-Modules do not contain anything except what is needed for `CMLIB_DEPENDENCY` implementation.
+[System modules] do not contain anything except what is needed for `CMLIB_DEPENDENCY` implementation.

-Library consist from several modules
+Library consist from following [system modules]

 - **[CMLIB_DEPENDENCY] - track and cache remote dependencies** (under remote dependency we assume dependency which is not 'directly' attached to the user CMake project)